 Compliance risk is the risk of loss and/or damage associated with the non-compliance with internal policies, procedures and guidelines as well as any external policies, regulations and directives which might be applicable to the ESM.
 Compliance risk is mitigated by adopting appropriate internal procedures and/or using other mitigation techniques.
-The Code of Conduct, as part of the legal framework, defines the fundamental ethical principles to which members of staff are required to adhere.
-The Code of Conduct is published on ESM webpage.

-The Compliance Charter describes the necessary controls and staff training to address the following areas:
+The Code of Conduct is approved by the Board of Directors and defines the fundamental ethical principles to which members of staff are required to adhere.
+The Code of Conduct is published on ESM webpage.The Compliance Charter describes the necessary controls and staff training to address the following areas: